USAJOBS/help-center/how-to/application/status.md

 ## How long can you keep your applications?

 We will permanently remove all applications (active and archived) 36 months after the closing date, regardless of the application status.
-We recommend printing the announcements for which you have applied if you wish to keep a record of them beyond the 36-month period.
+We recommend printing the announcements for which you have applied if you wish to keep a record of them beyond the 36 month period.

 ## How to find and filter applications